How to Send Outbound Traffic Over a Reserved IP

 You can configure your Droplet’s network settings to send outbound traffic over a reserved IP address assigned to the Droplet.
 This causes traffic to originate from the reserved IP address instead of the Droplet’s original IPv4 address.

-To configure a Droplet to send its outbound traffic over a reserved IP address assigned to it, you need the gateway address of the Droplet’s anchor IP address.
+To configure a Droplet to send its outbound traffic over a reserved IP address, you must first assign the reserved IP address to the Droplet and then obtain the Droplet’s gateway anchor IP address.

 Most Droplets already have an anchor IP, but Droplets created before October 2015 and Droplets created using custom images don’t have anchor IPs assigned by default.